samithcsachi/Machine_Learning_Projects/Iris Dataset Analysis (Classification)/README.md

 # Iris Dataset Analysis (Classification)

 In this Project we doing the basic Analysis of Iris Dataset which is a very popular Dataset.
-We have used different classification Algorithm to Predict the Species in the Dataet.
+We have used different classification Algorithm to Predict the Species in the Dataset.

 # Dataset